Sourdough Pumpkin Cinnamon Rolls are quite literally heaven on Earth.

 A Note on Pumpkin Puree

 I have chosen to use a homemade pumpkin puree.
-We grow pumpkins so I need to use them up ... plus there is no option to buy canned pumpkin puree where I live.
+We grow pumpkins so I need to use them up (even out of pumpkin season we seem to have so many) ... plus there is no option to buy canned pumpkin puree where I live (or a pumpkin spice latte which also makes me sad lol).

 If you are able to purchase it though, canned pumpkin will work just fine.
 And is a much more convenient option to making your own.